code-423n4/2024-01-renft/README.md

 This protocol facilitates generalized collateral-free rentals built on top of Gnosis Safe and Seaport.

 To give an example, imagine Alice has gaming NFTs.
-She signs seaport orderd typed data and thus signals that she is happy to lend out these assets.
+She signs seaport order typed data and thus signals that she is happy to lend out these assets.
 Now, Bob would love to use the NFTs in the game.
 He finds Alice's listing and rents.
 This is where these contracts come into force.
 A gnosis safe is created for Bob where